nateboxer/pbugs/README.md

 pbugs
 =====

-Pixel Bugs consume pixels for energy.
+Pixel Bugs consume pixels from photographs for energy (and eventually to reproduce.)

 May 22, 2015
 ------------

-Dumb bugs eating pixels and then dying:
+Very simple bugs eating pixels and dying:

 ![PBugs eatin pixels](./pbugs_may22.png)